B0N3head/Intvert/README.md

 Intvert
 ======
-A joke "Trojan" written in Batch, made to be put on a usb and lauch silently
+A joke "Trojan" written in Batch, made to scare the crap out of people, put on a usb and lauch silently or launch on

 ## "Payloads"
 #### Working